New River/Teays River

 The oldest river in the world is often reported to be the Nile, but that river channel dates back only 30 million years based on the age of sediments in its delta.
 The Finke River in Australia could be 350-400 million years old, with the river flowing in its current channel for the last 100 million years.
 The Meuse in France could date back 320-340 million years as well.2

 Many of the arguments used to describe the New River as "second oldest" could be applied easily to the French Broad River in North Carolina and the Susquehanna River in Pennsylvania.
-They also cut through Appalachian Mountain ridges, but the age of the rocks in those ridges is not equivalent to the age of the river channel.
+They also cut through Appalachian Mountain ridges, but the ages of those river channels are not the same as the age of the rocks in those ridges.

-Erosion since the Alleghenian Orogeny has removed thousands of feet of rock, and the river could have wandered in many directions during the downcutting process.
-The ridges through which the New River now runs may have been exhumed by erosion just a few million years ago.
-An ancient ancestor of the New River could have flowed in another direction before cutting into those ridges as they were initially exposed, prior to getting locked into the current channel.
+The ridges through which the New River now runs may have been a flat peneplain into which the current channel was carved starting in the Miocene Epoch.
+Until that uplift ancient ancestors of the New River could have flowed in different directions before cutting into those ridges as they were initially exposed, prior to getting locked into the current channel.
 Until a reliable technique emerges for dating river channels worldwide, all claims that the New River is the world's second oldest are speculative.3

 the route of the Teays River was identified in 1946